 When you create your content, realise that it will not sell itself.
 You need to put your time and resources into promoting it to ensure that it captivates your intended audience and yields positive ROI for you.
 If you find you don’t have the skills to promote it, don’t be shy to outsource the production.

 Measuring and Evaluating Content

-To ensure that you’re not throwing money away by creating and promoting content which is of no value to your current and likely customers, you need to measure and test the effectiveness of your content.
+To ensure that you’re not throwing money away by creating and promoting information that is of no value to your current and likely customers, you need to measure and test your content marketing efforts’ effectiveness.

 - The Most Important Problems Faced by New Business Owners

 - Content Marketing Tactics To Increase Your Audience Engagement

 - Why You Must Be Thinking about Content Marketing

 - The Best Advice about Content Marketing You Have Ever Heard

 - Reasons Why Video is Good for Your Content Marketing